-Bruce Lawson is one of my favorite technical speakers, and it was great to see him at @media conference in London.
+Bruce Lawson is one of my favorite technical speakers, and it was great to see him at @media conference in London this summer.
 A few days ago he wrote HTML5 Semantics which gives a nice round-up of the state of semantics in November 2011.
 A great read even if you’re already fluent with semantics.

 Bruce’s article is a fine counterweight to the article Our Pointless Pursuit Of Semantic Value by Divya Manian which raised some eyebrows a few weeks back.
 I think it was somewhat tongue in cheek (which she also admitted in one of the comments), but all opinions are welcome.
 Be sure to read the response by Jeremy Keith.